elastic/kibana/rfcs/text/0013_saved_object_migrations.md

     - Since users have to take down outdated nodes before they can start the upgrade, they have to enter the downtime window before they know about this problem.
 This prolongs the downtime window and in many cases might cause an operations team to have to reschedule their downtime window to give them time to investigate the documents that need to be deleted.
 Logging an error on every startup could warn users ahead of time to mitigate this.
     - We don’t expose Kibana logs on Cloud so this will have to be escalated to support and could take 48hrs to resolve (users can safely rollback, but without visibility into the logs they might not know this).
 Exposing Kibana logs is on the cloud team’s roadmap.
     - It might not be obvious just from the saved object type, which plugin created these objects.
+    - Introduces a breaking change in the upgrade behaviour

+4. Use a hash of enabled plugins as part of the target index name Using a migration target index name like `.kibana_7.10.0_${hash(enabled_plugins)}_001` we can migrate all documents every time a plugin is enabled / disabled.

+    Advantages:
+    - Outdated documents belonging to disabled plugins will be upgraded as soon as the plugin is enabled again.

+    Disadvantages:
+    - Disabling / enabling a plugin will cause downtime (breaking change).
+    - When a plugin is enabled, disabled and enabled again our target index will be an existing outdated index which needs to be deleted and re-cloned.
+Without a way to check if the index is outdated, we cannot deterministically perform the delete and re-clone operation without coordination.

+5. Transform outdated documents (step 7) on every startup
+    Advantages:
+    - Outdated documents belonging to disabled plugins will be upgraded as soon as the plugin is enabled again.

+    Disadvantages:
+    - Orphan documents are retained indefinitely so there's still a potential for future problems.
+    - Slightly slower startup time since we have to query for outdated documents every time.

 We prefer option (3) since it provides flexibility for disabling plugins in the same version while also protecting users' data in all cases during an upgrade migration.
+However, because this is a breaking change we will implement (5) during 7.x and only implement (3) during 8.x.

 # 5. Alternatives
 ## 5.1 Rolling upgrades